Delayed Proof of Work

 The notary nodes will combine it with all the information that has come before.
 The result will be transformed, again, into a computer-friendly version:

 This number is a compressed cryptographic representation of everything that has happened in the Komodo ecosystem up to this point in time.
-The notarization is placed as a transaction message directly into the KMD main chain itself.
-It enables the Komodo ecosystem to know how to find a reference of its own history.
+The notarization is placed as a transaction message directly into the KMD main chain itself, and thus the notarization enables the Komodo ecosystem to know how to find a reference of its own history.

 Extending Notarization to Komodo Smart Chains